 Located next door to the contemplation room is the multi-faith group space.
 The primary purpose of this larger room is to provide space for group activities such as meetings and communal worship.
 It may be particularly useful for staff/student faith societies.
 The room has been designed to allow students and staff the freedom to configure furniture as appropriate for their needs.
 To ensure its neutrality the room has also been kept free of any permanent religious iconography.
 Groups can however, store paraphernalia in lockers within the room and make temporary displays to suit the purpose of their meeting.

 This shared resource is available on a first request, first served basis.
 Students can book the book the multi-faith space via the SEZ booking pages: https://bookings.abertay.ac.uk

 Staff should contact SEZ directly to make a booking – Tel.
 01382-308833; Email: email@example.com

 Muslim Prayer Room

 The Muslim Prayer Room is maintained by the Abertay Islamic Society.
-There are two prayer rooms – one for females and one for males and they can be found in the Baxter Building in rooms 3057 and 3059.
+There are two prayer rooms – one for brothers and one for sisters and they can be found in the Baxter Building in rooms 3057 and 3059.

 The Piping and Traditional Music Club